eosnetworkfoundation/bootstrap-private-network/README.md

 ## Quick Start Guide

 - Build Docker Image
-`./bin/docker-build-image.sh`
+   - `./bin/docker-build-image.sh`
-- Start Docker Container with Image `./bin/docker-create-container.sh`
+- Start Docker Container with Image
+   - `./bin/docker-create-container.sh`
-- Enter the Container `./bin/docker-enter-container.sh`
+- Enter the Container
+   - `./bin/docker-enter-container.sh`
+- Setup Antelope Network, run from inside the docker container
-- Setup Antelope Network `/local/eosnetworkfoundation/repos/bootstrap-private-network/bin/finality_test_network.sh CREATE`
+   - `/local/eosnetworkfoundation/repos/bootstrap-private-network/bin/finality_test_network.sh CREATE`
 - See `last_irreversible_block_num` is many blocks behind `head_block_num`

-`cleos get info`
+   - run `cleos get info` from inside the docker container

 The `last irreversible block` has been agreed to by the network, and can not be changed.
 This represents the last step in finalizing work across all the nodes.
 The head block has committed transactions that may be changed in the event of a bad actor, and error, or other synchronization issue.

-- Activate Savanna
+- Activate Savanna, run from inside the docker container
-`/local/eosnetworkfoundation/repos/bootstrap-private-network/bin/finality_test_network.sh SAVANNA`
+   - `/local/eosnetworkfoundation/repos/bootstrap-private-network/bin/finality_test_network.sh SAVANNA`
-- See Last Irreversible Block is *-->three<--* block behind Head Block `cleos get info`
+- See Last Irreversible Block is *-->three<--* block behind Head Block

+   - run `cleos get info` from inside the docker container

 The new algorithm is finalizing blocks faster.
 Even as producers scale up the SAVANNA algorithm will maintain the same 3 block delta between the `last_irreversible_block_num` and the `head_block_num`.